AntoineHocquet/dida-roof-seg/README.md

 ## Dataset

 The dataset consists of 30 aerial images of size 256x256 pixels, along with 25 corresponding labels (referred to as "masks" in this repo) indicating the roof areas.
-The images are in JPG format, and the masks are in PNG format.
+Both images and masks are in PNG format.
 The data can be found at [https://dida.do/downloads/dida-test-task](https://dida.do/downloads/dida-test-task).

 ## Instructions from Dida

-There are 30 satellite pictures of houses and 25 corresponding labels that indicate the roofs.
+"There are 30 satellite pictures of houses and 25 corresponding labels that indicate the roofs.
 Take those 25 data points and train a neural network on them — you are completely free about the architecture and are of course allowed to use any predefined version of networks.
 However, you should be able to explain what you are doing — both in terms of code and why certain steps are good choices.
 The preferred language is Python, but you can also use other languages.
-Please evaluate your network on the 5 remaining test images by making predictions of the roofs, and send the predictions together with a short explanation of your approach.
+Please evaluate your network on the 5 remaining test images by making predictions of the roofs, and send the predictions together with a short explanation of your approach."

 ---